How to Plant, Grow and Care For Plumeria

 The dormant period coincides with winter in the Northern Hemisphere, making this a great indoor/outdoor plant in colder climates.
 The tree can be moved indoors in the cold weather and needs minimal tending until the weather warms.

 Plumerias begin to grow in spring, branching from the tips where the leaves and flowers have fallen.
-Every 1-2 years, these plants will grow new branches, and it is at the tips of these branches that they will grow flowers.
+Every one to two years, these plants will grow new branches, and it is at the tips of these branches that they will grow flowers.
 Plumeria always blooms on the newest wood and often flowers before new leaves grow.

 The smooth, grey trunks of these plants are thin and flexible, making them stand up well to strong winds.
 Once mature, they are very hard and durable.